aritra-pal/dense_point_cloud_from_360_images/README.md

 This repo is fully based on the open source python codes provided by OpenSfM and Colamp

+First a sparse point cloud is created using OpenSfM next the same is densified using colmap.

 ## How to use

 ### Step 1